coderitual/place/README.md

 - `Styled Components` -> CSS in JS
 - `React Spring` -> Animations

-Each library was picked carefully based on application needs to satisfy real world requirements but nothing more.

 ## Legal
 MIT License Copyright © 2018-present, Mike Skowronek